wsseabor/ai-notebook/README.rst

     In constrast to singular (scalar) values, matrix values (vectors) described in this context form a 2d array between link weights and input / output values

+    In order for the entire network to function, vectors are used to multiply the matrix of link weights by the matrix of output signals.
+This can be expressed as X = W * I, where W is the matrix of weights, I is the matrix of inputs, and X is the resultant matrix of combined moderated signals into the next layer.
+We then apply each element of the resulting matrix to the sigmoid activation function.

 Hidden Layer:
     Where the "deep" of deep learning introduces itself.
 With hidden layers we have successive layers of representation that can further prune model output.

     Any layer of nodes that is between the initial input and final output layer of nodes, used to further tune and moderate link weights and the final signal

 Backpropogation:
     In order to modify link weights succefully in a way that does not